jtrent238/CipherChatClient/README.md

 CipherChatClient
 ================

-An encrypted chat client with AES 128 bit and RSA 4096 encryption.
+An encrypted chat client with AES 128 bit and RSA 4096 bit encryption.